How To Promote Your Virtual Event And Attract More Attendees

 Virtual events are shorter, cheaper, and easier to attend than in-person events.
 Despite this, turnout is often much lower than expected.

 This phenomenon is known as The Effort Paradox.
 Even though human beings like to avoid effort, this lack of effort and abundance of options leads to more no-shows.

-But, at the same time, virtual events should be a major part of your sales development process, as they’re a great opportunity to generate qualified leads and repurpose content.
+But, at the same time, virtual events, as well as hybrid events, should be a major part of your sales development process, as they’re a great opportunity to generate qualified leads and repurpose content.
 So, what are you to do in the face of these human biases and Zoom fatigue?

 1. Understand Your Audience

 There’s an emerging marketing trend called revenue marketing.